blockchainsllc/in3-common/README.md

 # IN3 Common
-IN3 Common have common set of utilities and other functions shich are used in IN3 Server and IN3 Client.
+IN3 Common have common set of utilities and other functions which are used in IN3 Server and IN3 Client.
 It have following components.

 ### Modules
 - **eth serialize